akshaybabloo/Abies/README.md

 ### 1.1 About `__init__.py`

-This file is self explanatory, if `local.py` is not found `production.py` is loaded.
+This file is self-explanatory, if `local.py` is not found `production.py` is loaded.

 ### 1.2 About `base.py`

-This file acts as a base to the application, this file is loaded when the application starts.
+This file acts as a base to the application; this file is loaded when the application starts.

 ### 1.3 About `local.py`